*All opinions expressed in this piece are those of Jim Jacob, and do not necessarily reflect the views of any organization.

 An inconvenient truth: When discussing how AI features and functionalities are being pitched to customers and consumers, Jacob recalled that customers pushed back against environmental premiums, saying, "It's your duty to be socially and environmentally responsible.
 I believe the product you give me is going to cover all that.
 So why are you asking me for a premium?"
 Instead, Jacob noted, the real ROI from AI for industrial enterprises is experienced through internal efficiency gains rather than a new line item.
 "I think the monetization component is in the company, where efficiency and productivity can grow because of AI capability."
 As for charging customers more, Jacob added, "I doubt very much that that's the case today."

-Calling their bluff: Now Jacob’s first question to any vendor who approaches the team is direct: "Where did you do that before, and I want to speak to the subject matter expert who can tell me that you guys solved this for them."
-The response is typically "Crickets," Jacob said.
+Calling their bluff: Now, Jacob’s first question to any vendor who approaches the team is direct: "Where did you do that before, and I want to speak to the subject matter expert who lived with the problem and is able to tell me that you guys solved this for them."
+The response is typically "malarkey," Jacob said.
 In his opinion, you have to be skeptical because this is often how bad projects can get approved across enterprises, particularly when leaders are not deeply familiar with the underlying challenges.

-Pirate Land: From Jacob's perspective, with vendors promising overnight transformations and CIO-level pitches that skip over the operational realities, companies risk buying into solutions that never move beyond proof of concept.
-The danger, he warned, is that executives sign checks for flashy AI projects without securing proof of value.
+Pirate Land: From Jacob's perspective, with vendors promising overnight transformations and C-suite level pitches that skip over the operational realities, companies risk buying into solutions that never move beyond proof of concept.
+The danger, he warned, is that executives sign checks for flashy AI projects without securing proof of "sustainable enterprise level" value.
 The result isn’t just wasted investment, it's the fuel that further erodes credibility inside the enterprise, slows adoption, and creates skepticism that stalls more promising AI initiatives down the road.
 "It's unfortunate, but it's a pirate land right now," Jacob said.